 If you generally cook about 3 cups of raw rice for most meals, a 5-cup or 7-cup rice cooker will more than meet your needs and you'll be able to cook more when you have dinner guests.
 On the other hand, if you love to have rice leftovers and have the room to store a larger cooker, go for a bigger model.

 How to Measure Rice For a Rice Cooker

-If you were to cook long grain white rice in a pot on a cooktop, with the exception of specialty rices, it generally involves using a similar amount plus a little more water (example: 2 cups raw rice plus 2 1/2 cups water).
+If you were to cook long grain white rice in a pot on a cooktop, with the exception of specialty rice, it generally involves using a similar amount plus a little more water (example: 2 cups raw rice plus 2 1/2 cups water).
 This is very standard and one usually uses the same measuring cup for both ingredients.

 However, if you use a rice cooker, measuring can get confusing.
 Many rice cookers come with a handy rice cup measure and product manuals will provide cooking guides based on these measurements.
 While a standard U.S. cup measure is 240 ml, a rice cup, according to rice industry standards, is much smaller at 180 ml.
 So the small cup included with your cooker is what you should use.
 It coordinates with the water level line in the rice cooker.

 There's no problem if you use the smaller rice cup for measuring both rice and water or use it to measure rice and add water to the rice cooker pot up to the related water line - which takes into account the smaller cup measurement.
 That's what you should do.
 But if you use the smaller cup measure for rice then use a standard cup for water, this makes the ingredients improperly proportioned for best cooking results.

 Note that most rice cookers have convenient measurements marked out on the cooker liner.
 Many models also include a measuring cup.
 This is because the general measure of a cup of raw rice is actually slightly less than an Imperial cup measure.